Find Affordable College Courses

 14 Yearly Graduations

 University of California - San Diego comes in at #5 on our list of the most popular colleges offering master's degrees in visual arts.
 Each year, around 39,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-During the 2020-2021 academic year, 14 people received their master's degree in visual arts from UCSD.
-Of these students, 64% were women and 36% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+During the most recent year for which we have data, 14 people received their master's degree in visual arts from UCSD.
+About 67% of this group were women, and 17% were students from an underrepresented racial-ethnic group.
+Those who complete their master's degree in visual arts at University of California - San Diego make a median salary of 62,652.

 #7